cloudcreativity/laravel-json-api/docs/features/media-types.md

 ### Generating Content Negotiators

 This package provides a generator to create content negotiator classes.
-You can either generate either:
+You can generate either:

 - *re-usable* content negotiators: can be used by either your whole API or multiple resources within the API.